1200wd/bitcoinlib/docs/_static/manuals.command-line-wallet.rst

                         empty wallet again to restore your wallet.
   --receive, -r         Show unused address to receive funds.
   --cosigner-id COSIGNER_ID, -o COSIGNER_ID
-                        Set this if wallet contains only public keys, more then one private key or if you would like to create keys for other cosigners.
+                        Set this if wallet contains only public keys, more than one private key or if you would like to create keys for other cosigners.
   --export-private, -e  Export private key for this wallet and exit --import-private IMPORT_PRIVATE, -v IMPORT_PRIVATE
                         Import private key in this wallet